On this page

-Amazon Linux AMI does not support the new ISRG Root X1 root Certificate Authority.
+Amazon Linux AMI doesn't support the new ISRG Root X1 root Certificate Authority.

-If you are using Amazon Linux AMI, you should migrate to Amazon Linux 2 before 30 September 2021, when the support of ISRG Root X1 certificates becomes mandatory for Atlas to avoid certificate compatibility issues.
+If you are using Amazon Linux AMI, migrate to Amazon Linux 2.
+After 30 September 2021, the support of ISRG Root X1 certificates is mandatory for Atlas to avoid certificate compatibility issues.

-If you want to continue to use Amazon Linux AMI after 30 September 2021, you must manually install the new ISRG Root X1 root Certificate Authority.
+To continue using Amazon Linux AMI after 30 September 2021, manually install the new ISRG Root X1 root Certificate Authority.